wish5115/my-softs/Excalidraw/Words Counter.md

 /*
 Calculates the number of text in the selected element, and displays the number of groups if the selected element is grouped.

+Statistical logic: An English word counts as one, a Chinese character counts as one, and a space or punctuation mark counts as one.

 ![](https://raw.githubusercontent.com/wish5115/my-softs/main/Excalidraw/Words%20Counter.png)

 ```excalidraw-script-install